Asecta/Quickplay/README.md

 A game mechanic may be a large or tiny inclusion to a given game, ranging from the team system, too a jump pad.
 Some examples:

 *   The team system
 *   Chests containing random loot
-*   Launch pads (a block that the player can stand on that will launch them in a direction)
+*   Launchpads (a block that the player can stand on that will launch them in a direction)
 *   Zones that give given requirements in order to enter.
 For example, 'x' team cannot enter 'y' zone.

 Game mechanics may be "ticked" on a frequency and may implement listeners.